annjung27/JS_Chrome-Personal-Dashboard/README.md

 ﻿# Chrome Personal Dashboard

-Replace new tab page with a personal dashboard featuring time, weather, to-do, and inspirational quotes and background images.
+"Momentum" inspired web application that replace new tab page with a personal dashboard featuring time, weather, to-do, and inspirational quotes and background images.

 ### Language
 - HTML, CSS, JavaScript